 - Use emojis

-We encourage our clients to write posts armed with the following information: knowledge of your audience, knowledge of your competition, and knowledge of how you can help.
-If you have a good idea of who your audience is and what they’re looking for, what your competition posts and what is resonating, and the personality your brand wants to convey on social, you have the basic information needed to create compelling posts.
+We encourage legal marketers to write social media posts armed with the following information: knowledge of your audience, knowledge of your competition, and knowledge of how you can help.
+If you have a good idea of who your audience is and what they’re looking for, what your competition posts and what is resonating, and the personality your brand wants to convey on social media, you have the basic information needed to create compelling posts.

 Do you need help driving real business results through social media?
 Our social media offerings can be customized to your law firm’s needs and realities.
 In addition to social media management, we offer social media consulting and training for our clients.
 Contact us today for a free consultation.